 Hair dyes work by penetrating through the outer cuticle of the hair follicle and infusing it into the hair shaft causing a long-lasting coloring effect on the hair.
-In the process, the skin and scalp will also be exposed causing a semi-permanent tint.
+Be it you’re dyeing at home or at the salon, it is quite obvious that excess dye will stain your scalp and skin afterward.
+Staining is an issue you have to fix especially if you are DIY enthusiast.

-As mentioned above the dye is meant to stay for about 14 days.
+If left alone, dried hair dye lasts for about one to weeks.
 If you’ve washed off the dye and the tint is still there, you will have to wait for your skin cells to naturally regenerate for it to shed the pigment and leave your hairline looking clean and free from the dye.
-However, in most cases, it only lasts a few days.

 - Type of dye – natural dyes such as henna, indigo, and hibiscus last shorter than store chemical dyes.